PR Strategy for Startups in 2026

 .png)

-- Define a clear story and mission, then use it consistently across all PR channels.
+1. Define a clear startup story and apply it consistently across all PR channels.

-- Set measurable goals aligned with funding, product launches, or user growth.
+2. Set measurable PR goals aligned with funding, growth, or product milestones.

-- Focus on targeted, high-value media contacts, not mass pitching.
+3. Focus on targeted, high-value media contacts rather than mass pitching.

 Actions

-Tip: Keep the story simple enough that anyone outside your industry can explain it.
+Top Tip: Keep the story simple enough that someone outside your industry can understand it quickly.

 Actions

-- Identify your priorities: awareness, funding, user growth, SEO, or recruitment.
+1. Identify your priorities: brand awareness, funding, user/audience growth, or recruitment.

 - Gain 5 media backlinks per month